New Member Checklist

-- If you are newish to iRacing, race ONLY in the Global MX5 Mazda.
+- If you are newish to iRacing, race ONLY in the slower classes.
 Do this until you can run a race with 0 incidents or close to it.
-DO NOT race on other nights with faster cars.
+DO NOT race in faster cars.

 - Go through this website in its entirety.

 - Newish to iRacing?
 6 Tips for those New to iRacing